xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatestepversion-deploy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Deploys the management template step version to the tenant where the configurations will be made.
+Deploy the [management template step version](../resources/managedtenants-managementtemplatestepversion.md) to the tenant where the configurations will be made.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).